andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 ### Explore the initial application

 Please navigate your Java IDE to the __lab1/library-server-initial__ project and at first explore this project a bit.
-Then start the application by running the class _com.example.library.server.Lab1InitialLibraryServerApplication_.
+Then start the application by running the class _com.example.library.server.Lab1InitialLibraryServerApplication_ inside your IDE or by issuing a `gradlew bootRun` command.

 As already described in the [application architecture](../application-architecture) section the initial application is secured using basic authentication.